khoulihan/hyh-blog/content/pages/about.md

 There isn't anywhere that I consider the one ideal place to view my art, but most of it is on [DeviantArt](https://www.deviantart.com/randomhuman/gallery).
 I do some pixel art and some painting and drawing.

-I do [timelapse videos](https://www.youtube.com/channel/UCc_O9Hp5UfQ-IHswi1H54Zg) of my process for the pixel art that I do.
+I do [time-lapse videos](https://www.youtube.com/channel/UCc_O9Hp5UfQ-IHswi1H54Zg) of my process for the pixel art that I do.

 My art is available for printing from a number of *Print on Demand* sites: